-A user account can be linked to an employee in One Identity Manager.
-You can also manage user accounts separately from employees.
+A user account can be linked to an identity in One Identity Manager.
+You can also manage user accounts separately from identities.

-NOTE: It is recommended to use account definitions to set up user accounts for company employees.
-In this case, some of the main data described in the following is mapped through templates from employee main data.
+NOTE: It is recommended to use account definitions to set up user accounts for company identities.
+In this case, some of the main data described in the following is mapped through templates from identity main data.

-NOTE: If employees are to obtain their user accounts through account definitions, the employees must own a central user account and obtain their IT operating data through assignment to a primary department, a primary location, or a primary cost center.
+NOTE: If identities are to obtain their user accounts through account definitions, the identities must own a central user account and obtain their IT operating data through assignment to a primary department, a primary location, or a primary cost center.